tfswheels/license-manager/README.md

 1. Customer places order on Shopify
 2. Shopify sends webhook to `/webhooks/orders/create`
 3. System allocates licenses from available pool
-4. Email sent to customer with license keys
+4. Email sent to customer with custom template (or default)
 5. Licenses marked as allocated in database
 6. Inventory levels checked for low stock alerts